LWLeijten/AdventofCode2021/README.md

 # AdventofCode2020

 My solutions to the advent of code event 2021.
-For this edition I chose to solve the puzzles using Rust.
+For this edition I chose to solve the puzzles using Rust :crab: .

 | Day | Name        | Link           | Solution  |
 | ------------- |-------------- |-------------|------|